Cassiano-Schmeiske/Prediction_Sales_Rossmann_Stores/README.md

 An overview of the training set shows that there are ~1,000,000 rows and 18 columns, ranging from 2013 till 2015.

 ----------------------------
-This project was developed during the course ds_em_production' - By Meigarom Lopes, "Data Science Community".

 **Project Development Method**